On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: The robust isolated calmness of the KKT solution mapping

 the manifold strict Robinson constraint qualification (M-SRCQ) holds at a stationary point $x$ with respect to $y\in M(x)$ if

 and the manifold constraint non-degeneracy holds at $x\in \mathcal{ F }$ if

 \end{definition}

 { In Euclidean spaces, the RCQ ensures the existence of Lagrange multipliers, while the SRCQ, a stronger condition, guarantees the uniqueness of these multipliers.
 Additionally, constraint non-degeneracy ensures that the gradients of the active constraints at the optimal solution are linearly independent.
-For Euclidean NLPs, the RCQ and constraint non-degeneracy will reduce to the MFCQ and LICQ conditions \cite[page 71 and Example 4.78]{BS13}, respectively.
-Our definitions of M-RCQ and manifold constraint non-degeneracy can also build the equivalence with the manifold MFCQ and the manifold LICQ proposed in \cite{BH19,YZS14} if $\mathcal{ K}$ is polyhedral.
+For Euclidean NLPs, it is known that the RCQ and constraint non-degeneracy conditions correspond to the MFCQ and LICQ, respectively \cite[page 71 and Example 4.78]{BS13}.
+In the manifold setting, our definitions of M-RCQ and manifold constraint non-degeneracy are also equivalent to the manifold MFCQ and manifold LICQ conditions proposed in \cite{BH19,YZS14} when $ \mathcal{K} $ is polyhedral.
 In the following discussions, we will show that M-RCQ, M-SRCQ, and manifold constraint non-degeneracy play crucial roles in ensuring the existence and uniqueness of the KKT solution. }

-Using the normal coordinate chart, we are able to establish the following theorem on the existence and boundness of multipliers of (\ref{eq:man-cone}).
+By using the normal coordinate chart, we establish the following theorem on the existence and boundedness of multipliers for problem (\ref{eq:man-cone}).

 \begin{theorem} Suppose that $x^*$ is a locally optimal solution of (\ref{eq:man-cone}).
 Then, $M(x^*)$ is a nonempty, convex, bounded, and compact subset of $\mathbb{Y}$ if and only if the M-RCQ (\ref{eq:man-rcq}) holds at $x^*$. \end{theorem} \proof Recall that $\widehat{M}(\hat{x})$ is the set of all Lagrange multipliers at $\hat{x}$ for problem (\ref{eq:rn-cone}).
 Then, for any $y\in\widehat{M}(\hat{x})$, $y$ satisfies the KKT condition